Search gov.ie

 Gross weekly wage is capped at €600 per week.

-The debt outstanding must have become due in the 18 months prior to the date of insolvency or employment termination.
+The outstanding debt must have become due in the 18 months prior to the date of insolvency or employment termination.

 What legally insolvent means for the purposes of the Scheme